jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch4.md

 So what is it *really* meant for?

-> It's an effective weapon against the City, as we find out later.
+> It's an effective weapon against the City, as we will witness later.
 I expect that ever since Matthew unlocked the true Ouroboros power, Moebius has had to focus on serious new methods of fighting back (compared to the peaceful stalemate that existed previously).

 ----